A Complete Guide to Ace It In-House (With Examples)

 For example, the onboarding flow on your website should be innovative and optimized for your website redesign.
 You can determine how user-friendly your registration or sign-up form on your home page or landing page is to push visitors further on to your website.

 Successful information architectures commit to understanding users.
 Optimizing IA starts with analyzing your website’s content and structure.
 For example, you can do a card sorting exercise for your complicated website elements that cause the majority of the visitors to drop off.
 When such practices are paired with other user-centered design techniques, an evolved process can take you a long way in your redesigning projects.

-After running a content audit of your website, you can prioritize your content and run a card sorting exercise, followed by A/B testing to optimize what works best.
+After running a content audit of your website, you can prioritize your content and run a card sorting exercise, followed by A/B testing, using some good a/b testing tools, to optimize what works best.

 5. Create the revamped wireframes

 A wireframe is a blueprint of a website that can be utilized across cross-functional teams for your redesign exercise.
 You can start with usability testing of your mockup ideas as soon as you get a rough draft to find surprising insights that can be implemented in your redesigning scheme.

 The goal of your website should be to help users find information and complete tasks, which is why your content should be fresh, and the information provided should be useful and sustainable.
 The redesigned content should be user-focused and contain concise messaging that helps your users to take the desired action.